jlampel/voronoi_scatter/docs/scattering.md

 **Layered Alpha** is the fastest way to get textures to overlap.
 It simply creates an Interspersed Alpha scatter node for each texture or texture set and chains them all together inside one parent scatter node.
 This creates a layering effect where the first texture set gets overlapped by the second, which gets overlapped by the third, and so on.

 **Overlapping** enables textures to actually overlap their immediate neighbors.
 This allows for great looking results and appears much more randomized than Layered Alpha because the same texture set will not always be on top and the distribution is much more controllable, but it comes at the cost of shader compilation time since each image setup is duplicated eight times in order for each surrounding cell to be checked.
 This method works best when leaving the Random Cell Shape at 0 and increasing the Random Location instead.
 Also, Cycles has a hard texture limit, so it is not recommended to use this option with more than four images.
 If you can, try using the Stacked option instead.

+## Pixel Interpolation

+This option sets how Cycles and Eevee blends between each pixel of the image.

+**Closest** - Pixels are not interpolated, like in pixel art.
+This fixes artifacts between voronoi cell edges in Eevee.

+**Cubic** - Pixels are smoothed but may cause artifacts between voronoi cells in Eevee.
+Only recommended for Cycles.

+## Edge Blur

+This option enables an option that mixes in white noise to the voronoi coordinates so that the boundaries between cells appears to blur without blurring the texture.
+This is incredibly helpful for hiding seams.
+The quality of this blur depends on the number of samples in both Eevee and Cycles.

+## Edge Warp

+Edge Warp is another way to disguise seams.
+It enables an option to distort the shape of each voronoi cell.
+Without straight lines, it's much harder for the viewer's eyes to pick out where the boundaries are.

+## Texture Warp

+This applies a noise to the resulting texture coordinates, so that each instance of the texture appears to have a slightly different shape.

+## Random Color

+This enables controls for randomizing the hue, saturation, and value of the texture in each cell.
+It will also allow randomization for some PBR channels such as roughness when using Detect PBR.